Open-Email/MailHTTPS-Protocol/README.md

 This workflow ensures user control over incoming messages - readers only receive new content from authors they trust, while authors receive clear feedback when a message is (or is not) picked up.

 1. **Author Composes Message**: the author creates a message much like in traditional email using an OpenEmail compatible client.
-2. **Add Readers & Verify Profiles**: the author adds intended readers and may check each reader’s profile for accuracy, context and status (e.g., availability).
+2. **Add Readers & Verify Profiles**: the author adds intended readers and may check each reader's profile for accuracy, context and status (e.g., availability).
-3. **Upload Message**: sending the message uploads it to the author’s own mail agent.
+3. **Upload Message**: sending the message uploads it to the author's own mail agent.
-4. **Send Notifications**: once the upload is successful, the author’s email client notifies each reader’s mail agent that a new message is available.
+4. **Send Notifications**: once the upload is successful, the author's email client notifies each reader's mail agent that a new message is available.
-5. **Accept Notifications**: by default, the reader’s mail agent accepts notifications from unknown links if user settings, defined in the public profile allow.
-Otherwise, it checks the link against the user’s contacts list stored on the agent.
+5. **Accept Notifications**: by default, the reader's mail agent accepts notifications from unknown links if user settings, defined in the public profile allow.
+Otherwise, it checks the link against the user's contacts list stored on the agent.
 If accepted, the notifications are cached on the mail agent for the maximum allowed message lifetime, which applies also to notifications.
-6. **Fetch & Validate Notifications**: readers’ email clients periodically fetch notifications from their mail agents.
+6. **Fetch &Validate Notifications**: readers' email clients periodically fetch notifications from their mail agents.
 The validity and authenticity of each notification is checked, discarding failed ones.
-7. **Fetch Known Contact Messages**: if the notification comes from a known contact (present in the local address book), the reader’s client requests the new message(s) directly from the author’s mail agent.
-The fetched messages is validate for authenticity, decrypted and shown in the reader’s inbox.
+7. **Fetch Known Contact Messages**: if the notification comes from a known contact (present in the local address book), the reader's client requests the new message(s) directly from the author's mail agent.
+The fetched messages is validate for authenticity, decrypted and shown in the reader's inbox.
-8. **Handling Unknown Contacts**: notifications from authors not in the address book are displayed as "contact requests,” presenting the author’s address and profile but no actual message content.
+8. **Handling Unknown Contacts**: notifications from authors not in the address book are displayed as "contact requests,” presenting the author's address and profile but no actual message content.

 Accepting contact requests will add the author's address into local contacts and execute a fetch of any pending messages from the accepted contact.
 There is no explicit rejection of contact requests as the mail agents and clients automatically expire them.
 Mail clients may however implement own flows of silencing the contact requests.